THE ZARGHAMI REPORT

 Highlights

-• Manatee County moved into a balanced to slightly seller-leaning position in May 2026 as inventory declined and supply tightened.
+• Manatee County shifted into a more seller-leaning position in June 2026 as sales rose and inventory declined.

 Market Conditions